BichenWuUCB/SqueezeSeg/README.md

     }

 ## License
 SqueezeSeg is released under the BSD license (See LICENSE for details).
-The dataset used for training, evaluation, and demostration of SqueezeSeg are modified from [KITTI](http://www.cvlibs.net/datasets/kitti/) raw dataset.
+The dataset used for training, evaluation, and demostration of SqueezeSeg is modified from [KITTI](http://www.cvlibs.net/datasets/kitti/) raw dataset.
 For your convenience, we provide links to download the modified dataset, which is distrubited under the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](https://creativecommons.org/licenses/by-nc-sa/3.0/).

 ## Installation: